 WAITROSE GLUTEN-FREE MINCE PIES

 The Waitrose offering was pretty good!
 The pastry was quite sweet which I personally like, but Charlie prefers the pastry to be a bit more savoury.
 It was nice and crumbly but didn’t fall apart, and it didn’t taste any different to the non-gluten-free options we tried.
 For £2.50 you only get 2 mince pies, but they are quite a lot bigger than the other options, however, we would’ve just prefered 4 smaller ones instead of 2 big ones.
 Overall these were really tasty though, the flavours were well balanced and nothing was too overpowering.
 It’s not something we’d buy for a Christmas party or gathering, but it would be great for a cosy night in watching a Christmas movie with a glass of mulled wine.

 These were our least favourite.
 The pastry is very crumbly and unfortunately just falls apart when you pick it up.
 The filling is also a bit lacklustre, you can’t taste many spices and it could be a lot more flavourful.
 We did think the flavour of the pastry was good though, not too sweet and the whole pie had a nice homemade look to it.
 We would’ve been super pleased a few years ago if these were the only vegan mince pies available on the market.
 However, there’s so much more choice now, so if they want to compete with the other brands they need to step up their game.
 What is nice about the Holland & Barrett mince pies is that they also sell them as individuals, which is great if you want to have one with a coffee on the go.

-What are you're favourite vegan mince pies?
-We'd love to know!
-Let us know in the comments bellow or on one of our social medias.
+What are you’re favourite vegan mince pies?
+We’d love to know!
+Let us know in the comments below or on one of our social media channels.